What is options trading - and how are they traded?

 What are options?

-An option is a type of derivative contract on an underlying asset, such as a share, commodity or index.
+An option is a type of derivative contract for an underlying asset, such as a share, commodity or fund.
 An options contract gives the buyer of the contract (also known as the holder) the right, but not the obligation, to buy or sell an underlying asset at a set price (also known as the strike), at a specific future date and time (known as the expiration date).
+Alternatively, buyers can receive a cash payment based on the difference between the settlement price and the strike price, where the option is cash settled.
+Options available on our platform are OTC options and are cash settled.

 Call and put options